Data-Science-for-Linguists/Shared-Repo/animals.md

 # Our favorite animals

 Let's use this file to test-run simultaneous editing of a text file and ensuing merge conflicts.

 - Pandas are cute.
 - Tigers are fierce.
+- Dogs are the bomb.